damonroberts95/reactive-dog/README.md

 To run the development project, clone or download the repo, and run `npm start` in its directory.

+All images and breeds are credited to [dog.ceo](https://dog.ceo/)!
+Good job hosting and maintaining their pack of dogs and API.

 # Features:
 * Dogs can be searched for.
 * Dogs already in the pack cannot be added again.